Centrosomal protein 15: Homology

 Orthologs of this gene has been identified in most animal groups: mammals, monotremes, aves, reptiles, fish and invertebrates.
 Transcripts have not been identified in amphibians or insects; however only model organisms have been sequenced from these groups.
 Very recently the first ortholog in reptiles was identified in Anolis carolinensis.
 The amino acid structure is highly conserved through mammals, and the secondary and tertiary structure is highly conserved in all orthologs, dating as far back as 1000 mya in the sea anemone.
 No orthologs have been found in plants or bacteria.
-Below is a phylogenetic tree generated in SDSC Biology Workbench showing protein similarity among species in which C3orf14 has been identified.
+Below is a phylogenetic tree generated in SDSC Biology Workbench showing protein similarity among species in which CEP15 has been identified.

 Expression

 This gene was first identified in the hypothalamic-pituitary-adrenal axis (HPA axis).
 The GEO and EST profiles in NCBI, indicate that its expression level varies from tissue to tissue; however its reported expression is 1.2 times that of the average gene.
 It has highest expression in the pancreas and nervous tissue (in humans).
 It is underexpressed in many cancer cell lines, however this may be due to its close proximity to the tumor suppressor gene FHIT, and the chromosomal fragile site FRBA3.
-Breakage at this site inactivates FHIT and can lead to the loss of C3orf14.
+Breakage at this site inactivates FHIT and can lead to the loss of CEP15.

-Function

-Because C3orf14 is not ubiquitously expressed, it most likely is not a housekeeping gene.
-Instead, it more likely plays a role in the function of specific tissues.
-It seems likely then, that this gene is a transcription factor, which regulates the expression of other genes important for the function of tissues where this gene is expressed highest.